-Goal Setting
+PHAS 7887 Assessments Goal Setting

-During the Fall Return to Campus, students will participate in a Goal Setting workshop, where they will select 1 clerkship each term (Fall, Spring, Summer) to complete a Goal Setting Exercise.
-The exercise will consist of goal development, peer review, goal monitoring while on clerkship, and completed with a reflection paper.
-The clinical education team will review these components to ensure learning and professional growth of the student through the clinical year.
+During the Fall RTC event, students will participate in a Goal Setting workshop, where they will complete a Goal Setting Exercise.
+The exercise will consist of goal development, peer review, and goal monitoring while on clerkship and will be completed with a reflection paper.
+Goals and reflections will be written for clerkships #2 in the Fall semester, #5 in the Spring semester, and #7 in the Summer semester.
+The clinical education team will review these components to ensure the learning and professional growth of the student through the clinical year.
 Given the longitudinal progression of this activity, it will be assessed in the Summative Course.
 Activity requirements and grading rubric will be posted in D2L under PHAS 7887.